aroskuski/CS4432-SimpleDB/README PROJECT1.txt

 TestLRU.java
 SimpleDB.java

-The whole folder should be imported into Eclipse
+The whole contents of the zip archive should be imported into Eclipse

 In order to run SampleQueries, TestClock, or TestLRU, a blank database directory must be used.
 For SampleQueries, the directory will be the one given as an argument to the server, and